 Some examples might be when you use it to order pizza – “I bought two whole pies last week, but just a slice today”

 You might use it as an extra noun to describe a whole pizza – such as “I cooked a 14″ pizza in my oven, it was a beautifully cooked pie”.

 Who Calls Pizza A Pie?

-Even in the USA there is different usage, with the north east coast having the most common usage, particularly New York.
+Even in the USA, there is different usage, with the northeast coast having the most common usage, particularly in New York.
 Some Americans haven’t even heard of the term.

 Pizza pie never really took off outside of America – that is perhaps why people get confused if they hear the term pie when talking about pizzas as a pie usually has pastry.